The views expressed by the host on this program documented to be almost always right 99.7% of the time.

 You bet.

-Uh and but I still consider myself a new listener because I can't listen to you every day, because I'm a capitalist and I have to go to work.
+I've been listening to you for, well, probably about four or five years now, but I still consider myself a new listener because I can't listen to you every day because I'm a capitalist and I have to go to work.

-But uh I have a question for you.
+But I have a question for you.

-I'm thinking that you're maybe making fun of them, and you have to translate it a little bit easier for them.
+I'm thinking that you're maybe making fun of them and you have to translate it a little bit easier for them.

 And then also, Mr. New Castrati, I don't understand that either.